irgordon/aperture-pro/README.md

-📸 Aperture Pro
+Aperture Pro

-Professional Photography Proofing & Delivery Platform for WordPress Aperture Pro is a modern, production‑grade WordPress plugin that transforms WordPress into a full photography proofing, delivery, and client‑communication platform.
+Professional Photography Proofing & Delivery Platform for WordPress

+Aperture Pro is a modern, production‑grade WordPress plugin that transforms WordPress into a full photography proofing, delivery, and client‑communication platform.
 It is built with a modular architecture, background job processing, token‑secured client portals, and a premium admin UI.

 This plugin is engineered for performance, reliability, and long‑term maintainability — ideal for high‑volume studios and SaaS‑style deployments.

+Table of contents

+Features

+Architecture Overview

+Installation

+Client Portal Usage

+Background Jobs

+Storage Adapters

+Extending Aperture Pro

+Development Notes

+Security Model

+License

+Support

-🚀 Features
+Features

 Client Portal

 Token‑secured access (no login required)

-Proofing gallery with approve/reject/revision workflow
+Proofing gallery with approve / reject / revision workflow

 Delivery page with ZIP download links